15 Jul The Robots Are Coming

-A lot of issues were touched upon including being business-minded and entrepreneurial, adapting to the future of the coming of AI and robots which seems inevitable and thinking outside the box and upgrading your skill-set through the use of the internet and networking.
+Many issues were touched upon, including being business-minded and entrepreneurial, adapting to the future of the coming of AI and robots, which seems inevitable, and thinking outside the box and upgrading your skill-set through the use of the internet and networking.

 It was mostly agreed that even though the robocoplyse is coming, it will be a slow build before it has adverse effects in Ghana.
-But generally, people will need to adapt and still stand out if and when AI or bots take over.
-An example from the panelists about ‘adapting’ was a reference to the movie “Hidden Figures”, where the three main female characters taught themselves programming because they foresaw their replacements being IBM computers.
+People will generally need to adapt and still stand out if and when AI or bots take over.
+An example from the panelists about ‘adapting’ was a reference to the movie “Hidden Figures,” where the three main female characters taught themselves programming because they foresaw their replacements being IBM computers.

 Another interesting topic that was started by Josiah Kwesi Eyison (iSpace) was the idea of collaboration.
 It seemed that Josiah felt like the British Council were seemingly competitors instead of collaborators in the tech space when it came to training and skills specialization.

-Paul Payne (British Council Skills Hub) made a rebuttal and said that it was not the intention of the British Council to compete with the likes of iSpace and noted examples of other hubs that the British Council had collaborated in the past.
-The matter was seemingly resolved and it looks like iSpace and British Council will be collaborating in the future with some upcoming events.
+Paul Payne (British Council Skills Hub) made a rebuttal and said that it was not the British Council’s intention to compete with the likes of iSpace and noted examples of other hubs that the British Council had collaborated in the past.
+The matter was seemingly resolved, and it looks like iSpace and British Council will be collaborating in the future with some upcoming events.

 It looks like everybody wins.